jamlfy/mongeo/README.md

 //	OR in nothing
 var mongeo = new require('mongeo')( );
 ```
-If you use anything that reminds serara database 'test' and a local conectactara 'localhost'.
+If you use anything that reminds serara database `test` and a local conectactara `localhost`.
 With default settings mongoDB.

 ### Express
 ```javascript